Bonita Springs, Florida Weather

 - What is the rainy season in Bonita Springs?

-- June brings the heaviest rainfall with about 10.3 inches on average; the city receives roughly 53 inches annually.
+- June is the wettest month in Bonita Springs, about 10.3 inches on average; the year totals roughly 53 inches.

 - What is the warmest month in Bonita Springs?